entibo/csspong/README.md

 A playable game of pong powered only by CSS!
 It was designed to be hosted on a subreddit, so you can play it at [reddit.com/r/csspong](http://reddit.com/r/csspong)

+I tried to explain how it works over [there](https://www.reddit.com/r/csspong/comments/5cyqcd/how_it_works/)

 ## Development